arunvijayshankar/arunvijayshankar.github.io/_posts/2023-10-10-order-of-power-set.markdown

 Essentially, by adding an additional element to *S*, we are adding one additional subset to every subset in power set of the original set.
 So we have two times as many elements in the power set of a set with *n+1* elements, as in the power set of one with *n* elements.
 That is, the order of the power set of a set with *n+1* elements is *2* x *2*<sup>*n*</sup> = *2*<sup>*n+1*</sup>, and we are done.

 Now let's do it the fun way.
-Notice that we can determine the number of subsets of a set with *n* elements but counting the number of subsets with 0 elements (the empty set), the number of subsets with 1 element (these are called singletons, there are *n* of them), with 2 elements and so on, up to the number of subsets with *n* elements (there's one such subset - the entire set), and then adding them all up.
+Notice that we can determine the number of subsets of a set with *n* elements by counting the number of subsets with 0 elements (the empty set), the number of subsets with 1 element (these are called singletons, there are *n* of them), with 2 elements and so on, up to the number of subsets with *n* elements (there's one such subset - the entire set), and then adding them all up.
 To do this, let's find the number of subsets with *k* elements.
 This is equivalent to the number of ways of choosing *k* objects from a collection of *n* objects.
 We know that this is

 ![](/assets/images/post14/nCk_new.png)